Accès is Liberate’s accessibility scheme for organisations.

 What does it cost?

-The scheme cost has been kept to a minimum in order that all sizes of business can afford to make their premises ready for 1 September 2020.
-There is a flat fee of £500 for the premises audit, training course and mystery shopper visit.
+The scheme cost has been kept to a minimum in order that all sizes of business can afford to make their premises accessible from 1 September 2020.
+Fees are based on site size and complexity, and start from £500 for the premises audit, training course and mystery shopper visit.
 (Organisations with multiple sites may need more than one audit incurring an additional cost.)

 For more information and to arrange a meeting to discuss the Accès scheme, please email email@example.com